-"Is that what you did with the guy who's bothering my daughter?"
-Swann asked.
-"Make some hoops and watch him jump?"
+"Is that what you did with the guy who's bothering my daughter?
+Make some hoops and watch him jump?"

-Toth cut a narrow-eyed glance at Swann's face, wondering for the first time if he somehow suspected what she'd done.
+Toth cut a narrow-eyed glance at Swann's face, wondering for the first time if he somehow suspected what she had done.